ygypt/lang/particles.md

 ```

-# this part is for lal
+# this part is for loe

 either there will be a suffix for every possibility
 or 5 modifiers will be used to alter the amplitude